wjaskowski/mastering-2048/README.md

 >> Wojciech Jaśkowski "Mastering 2048 with Delayed Temporal Coherence Learning, Multi-State Weight Promotion, Redundant Encoding and Carousel Shaping" [[arXiv](https://arxiv.org/pdf/1604.05085.pdf)]

-The best trained controller (along with an efficient C++ code to running it) is available in a [separate repo](https://github.com/aszczepanski/2048)
+The code in this repo has been used to train the best 2048 controller, which (along with an efficient C++ implementation) is available in a [separate repo](https://github.com/aszczepanski/2048).

 Authors
 -------